guilhermexp/GeminiAssistent/README.md

 ## Required Setup

-To use all features of this application, you must configure the following API keys as environment variables before building/running the project:
+To use all features of this application, you must configure the following API key as an environment variable before building/running the project:

 -   `API_KEY`: Your Google API key for the Gemini models.
--   `FIRECRAWL_API_KEY`: Your API key for the [Firecrawl service](https://firecrawl.dev/).
-This is required for analyzing content from web pages and Google Docs.

 ## Key Features